By Sharon Cannistra and Diana Zuckerman, PhD

 How can I protect my children?

-As mentioned before, children are at high risk for accidental overdose, and therefore liver damage, when they are administered liquid acetaminophen because it is very easy to measure the liquid medication incorrectly, or give a young child the dose that is recommended for older children.
+Children are at high risk for accidental overdose, and therefore liver damage, when they are administered liquid acetaminophen, because it is very easy to measure the liquid medication incorrectly, or give a young child the dose that is recommended for older children.
 To avoid this, keep only one type of liquid acetaminophen in the house and carefully read directions when administering any medicines for children that contain acetaminophen.

 Also, be sure that all products containing acetaminophen are stored where children can’t get to them.
 These medications often taste like candy and children like the taste.
-A recent study shows that children are accidentally poisoned by medication more often than by other household products like detergents, bleaches and cleaners.5 Not surprisingly, given its widespread use, drugs containing acetaminophen were the number one cause of poisonings among children.
+A recent study shows that children are accidentally poisoned by medication.5 Not surprisingly, given its widespread use, drugs containing acetaminophen were the #1 cause of poisonings among children.
 So lock your medicine cabinet as carefully as you would lock cabinets with household cleaners!

-Unfortunately, acetaminophen might have dangerous side effects even if it is administered properly.
-A study conducted in more than 30 countries shows that, if used in a child’s first year of life, acetaminophen is associated with an increased chance of developing asthma, eczema, and allergic runny nose later in childhood.
-Perhaps most surprisingly, the study showed that 6-7 year olds who took the medication for fever during the first year of life were three times as likely to have asthma symptoms.6 Meanwhile, other research has shown that when pregnant women take acetaminophen, they are much more likely to have children with asthma, bronchitis, and wheezing.7
+Unfortunately, acetaminophen might have dangerous side effects even if it is given properly.
+A study conducted in more than 30 countries shows that, if used in a child’s first year of life, acetaminophen increases the chances of developing asthma, eczema, and allergic runny nose later in childhood.
+In fact, 6-7 year olds who took the medication for fever during the first year of life were three times as likely to have asthma symptoms.6 Other research has shown that when pregnant women take acetaminophen, they are much more likely to have children with asthma, bronchitis, and wheezing.7

 What medicines contain acetaminophen?

 Here’s a list of some of the most commonly used over-the-counter products that contain acetaminophen.
-Note that this list is far from complete.
+This list is far from complete.
 You need to check labels, and if you are still unsure, you should check with your pharmacist or doctor to make sure that you and your family are not exceeding the maximum daily dose of acetaminophen and to get recommendations for alternative medicines.